Jimfarrugia/theme-switcher/README.md

 ---

-## Script
+## Plan

+- Make every config themeable with this system.
+- Write parent script to:
+  - apply theme to every config
+    - run validation scripts for configs with templates
+  - change wallpaper to one from theme
+  - save name of current theme in $XDG_DATA_HOME
   - (Later) Re-color profile-pic/logo with theme colors using imagemagick.

-- change wallpaper to one from `~/Pictures/Wallpaper/themes/theme_name/`
-- execute/source `apply_rofi_theme.sh "theme_name"`
-- ^ repeat for all 'apply' scripts
+- Write a command/shortcut to use rofi as a selection ui
+  - display shortcuts to run switcher for available themes
+  - shortcuts will only be displayed in this window
+  - current theme is highlighted (sourced from $XDG_DATA_HOME)
+  - after selecting one, theme changes, then
+    - show rofi menu for accepting or cycling wallpaper

 ## Themes